Rina Ikoma

-Biography
+History

-1995-2018: Early life and Nogizaka46
+1995–2018: Early life and Nogizaka46

 Ikoma was born in Yurihonjō, Akita Prefecture on December 29, 1995.
 During elementary school, she was bullied, which made her not want to go to school, but she still did so that her mother wouldn't worry.
 Ikoma had been learning to dance since childhood, and became involved in the show business with the encouragement of her father who encouraged her to audition for Nogizaka46.
 In 2011, she applied for the Nogizaka46 auditions along with 38,934 other girls.
 She became one of the 56 candidates who advanced to the final round.
 As of August, she was chosen to become one of the 36 1st Generation members.

 For Nogizaka46's debut single, "Guruguru Curtain", Ikoma was chosen to be the center in the song's choreography.
 She once again solidified her position in their second single, titled "Oide Shampoo", and recorded a solo song, which was included as a B-side on the single.
 This would be Nogizaka46's system during the group's early period.
 The 4th Single "Seifuku no Mannequin" would become her signature song.
 On 24 February 2014, it was announced at the AKB48 Group Team Shuffle that she would join AKB48's Team B.

 On 26 February 2015, it was revealed that Ikoma will star in a live-action film based on the Corpse Party series of video games.
 Exactly a month later, on 26 March, it was announced that she would leave AKB48.
 On Nogizaka46's 12th Single "Taiyō Nokku" released on 22 July 2015, Ikoma returned as the group's center from her concurrent position in AKB48, last holding position zero on their 5th Single "Kimi no Na wa Kibō" two years prior.